spuckhafte/SpuckJs/README.md

 ## $effect
 You can run a function (effect) when some kind of values (dependencies) change on render.<br>
-At this point of time, dependencies can only be states or pseudo-states.<br>
+At this point in time, dependencies can only be states or pseudo-states.<br>
 ```js
 Button.$effect(() => {
 	// this function will run first time and on every other render in which the dependencies will change
 	console.log(`Button is clicked: ${Button.getState('count')} times`)
 }, ['$-count']) // when count will change, the text will be console logged
 ```
-An element can't have states of others as it's dependencies, until it is a pseudoChild of some other.<br>
+An element can't have states of others as its dependencies, until it is a pseudoChild of some other.<br>
 `Div` is a pseudo-child of `Button`, this implies
 ```js
 Div.$effect(() => {